davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc/define-logical-dual.md

 +++

 Apparently, this is the definition of "dual" the authors of [Interior algebra](https://en.wikipedia.org/wiki/Interior_algebra) had in mind when they described these operators as being dual to each other despite linking to [Duality (order theory)](https://en.wikipedia.org/wiki/Duality_(order_theory)).

++++

+TODO: This may be completely wrong/unhelpful in its current form.
+Perhaps just remove it.
+Think of both $A$ and $A^d$ as maps to an Ω such as Bool instead.